 3 axis accelerometer

-3 axis accelerometer sensors are fairly common these days and can be found in most activity trackers.
-They track movement in each direction and can sense the body’s orientation, inclination and tilt as well as take inertial measurements of position and velocity.
+3 axis accelerometer sensors are fairly common these days and can be found in almost all activity trackers.
+This is an electromechanical device that is capable of sensing gravity as well as linear accelerations.
+The sensors track movement in each direction and can sense the body’s orientation, inclination and tilt as well as take inertial measurements of position and velocity.

 An altimeter senses changes in height using atmospheric pressure.
 The total flights of stairs you have been climbing will be summed up and computed as a factor in the total step count.
 This makes your calorie output more accurate.